 4.Click on the map to place the annotation at the desired spot.

-Your annotation is now created and saved to the web map.
+Your construction note is now created and saved to the InfoText layer.

 Feature-Linked Annotations are annotation features that maintain a dynamic relationship with the features they describe.
 When the linked feature's attributes or geometry change, the annotation is automatically updated to remain consistent.

 You can create feature-linked annotations only when the selected feature has the feature-linked annotations configured.
-To read more about creating feature-linked annotation feature classes, visit the Esri documentation.
+See Esri documentation for more info.

 To create a feature-linked annotation: